arbitrary-cat/mkprim/README.md

 }
 ```

-will create a type name `Kilograms` which implements the `std::num::Float` trait.
+will create a type name `Kilograms` which implements the `num::Float` trait.

 Right now **integral types are not implemented**, but in the future you'll be able to create
 newtypes based on the integer types which automatically implement `std::num::Int`.